 A: Direct Unsubsidized and Graduate PLUS loans are available through the Department of Education.
-Yale Alumni loans, Graduate and Professional loans for International students and Loans for Disadvantaged Students are awarded based on eligibility.
+Yale Alumni loans and Graduate and Professional loans for International students are offered based on eligibility.
 For more detailed information on federal student loans, please visit our loan page at: https://medicine.yale.edu/md-program/financialaid/scholarships/loans/.